anvilproject/anvil-portal/content/ncpi/ncpi.md

 **Single Sign On Pilot** - We will pilot a single sign on event authentication/authorization workflow through NIH’s RAS effort.

-## Driver Projects Help Us Meet Researcher Needs
+## Driver Projects Help Us Target Researcher Needs

  <hero small> This interoperability effort is  guided by several research projects identified by the research community.
 Feedback from the driver projects is used to aid discovery of detailed interoperability requirements and validate the utility of the developed interoperability features. </hero>